 Gaylord /gay-lord/ [2 sylls.] as a boys' name is of Old French origin, and the meaning of Gaylord is "spirited, dandy".

 An altered form of the French nickname Gaillard.
 The Gaylord family was prominent in the east of the US, and the first transferred use of surname as a given name was in 1769.
 The name is now rarely used as a first name due to its connotations of homosexuality like Gay.
 In the US, this is used as the name of a chain of hotels, a place name, and in manufacturing.
 Author Gayelord Hauser.

 Gaylord▼ has 2 more relations via Gaillard: Gaillardet and Gaillhard.Kreatif forms: Gaelord, Galord, Guillord. [more]

 Gaylord is a somewhat popular first name for males (#1141 out of 1220, Top 94%) and an even more popular surname for both adults and children (#6129 out of 150436, Top 4%).
 (2000 U.S. Census)

 The only other prominent varying form of Gaylord is Gay.
+Variants like Gaillardet are seldom used.
 Adoption of these boy names reached its most widespread during 1930-1939 (usage of 0.2075%) and has become significantly less since, with the form Gaylord becoming less fashionable.
 Shown below is an analysis of the usage of the boy name Gaylord and corresponding names.
 (Top 1000 Baby Names Records, 2014)